Our experience, knowledge and lessons learned - all here just for you.

 Depending on the workflow preferences defined by the project admin, a text segment that has been previously approved can or cannot be changed to another status after being updated via a resource import.

 Read the dashboard

 Using the editor

 Ensure translations quality

-Simply click on the 'Add comment' option, on the top right of the editor, to open a new conversation linking to the specified text segment.
+Click on the Add Comment button, on the top right of the editor, to open a new conversation linked to the currently selected text segment.

 Keep an eye on your notifications